beckermr/pizza-cutter-sims/runs/README.md

  - t = interpolate bad regions
  - o{N} = set ormask flag from region of size 2N about object center
  - k{N} = only skinny bad columns (e.g. no bleed masks) of max width N

+shear key:

+ - w = swap role of shears 1 and 2